What is a Meet Cute? The Quirky Moments in Rom-Coms Explained.

 The Anatomy of the Meet Cute Scene

-A ‘meet cute’ scene often involves misunderstandings, accidents, or coincidences that bring the characters together.
+A ‘meet cute’ scene often involves misunderstandings, accidents, or coincidences that unite the characters.

 It shows the characters’ quirkiness and attraction toward each other from the moment they meet.
 Because of this, a meet-cute scene sets the stage for a rom-com relationship by showing that the characters are attracted to each other, although none of them look perfect.